ttwange/Chicago_Api/README.md

 - `bucket_name`: Specify the name of your Google Cloud Storage bucket.
 - `object_key`: Set the desired object key (file name) for the exported data.
 - `format`: Choose the format for exported data (e.g., 'parquet').

+## Running the Pipeline

+1. Ensure you have set up your Mage AI environment and dependencies.

+2. Update the `io_config.yaml` file with your Google Cloud Storage settings.

+3. Execute the pipeline, and it will automatically load data from the Chicago Crimes API, perform transformations (if needed), and export the data to Google Cloud Storage.

+## Contributing

+If you'd like to contribute to this project or improve the pipeline, please follow the Mage AI contribution guidelines and feel free to submit pull requests.

+## License

+This project is licensed under the [MIT License](LICENSE).